augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/postprocessing.md

 # Post Processing

-The PostProcessing modules allows you to process the results of a CEMD calculation.
+The PostProcessing module allows you to process the results of a CEMD calculation.
 Mostly for:

 - Computing cross sections and differential emitted power.
 - Computing scattered fields.